bgruening/wilson-app/Readme2.md

 ### How do I load my own data?
 Add the file suffix *.clarion* or *.se*, and place it/them into the /data folder.
 Then you reload the app or the R Shiny server.
-That’s it!
+The new dataset can be selected from the apps drop down menue in the feature selection pane!
 ```
 cp mydata.clarion /srv/shiny-server/sample-apps/data
 sudo systemctl stop shiny-server